 Sexual Health Clinic

 What is PrEP?

-PrEP stands for pre-exposure prophylaxis treatment for HIV.
-Prophylaxis means prevention or transmission control of an infection or disease.
-PrEP is a medicine that people at risk for HIV take to prevent getting HIV from sex or injection drug use.
+PrEP stands for HIV Pre-Exposure Prophylaxis.
+The term "prophylaxis" means the prevention or control of the transmission of an infection or disease.
+PrEP is a medication that people at risk for HIV take to prevent getting HIV from sex or injection drug use.

-Initially, some people experience an upset stomach or loss of appetite.
-Others have had minor headaches.
-These effects are mild and disappear during the first month.
+Initially some people have experienced side effects such as stomach upset or lack of appetite.
+Others have also experienced mild headaches.
+These side effects have been mild and have disappeared within the first month.

 How does PrEP work?

-When taken consistently, PrEP reduces the risk of getting the virus up to 99% if combined with the use of condoms and other protection.
-People using PrEP must commit to taking the medication daily and seeing their doctor every three months for follow-up.
+When taken consistently, PrEP reduces the risk of acquiring the virus by up to 99%, when combined with the use of condoms or other protective barriers.
+People using PrEP must be committed to taking the medication daily and visit their doctor every three months for follow-up.

+Sexual Health Clinic